reidgs/TerraBot/README.md

 ## Simulator ##

-We are providing a simulator to test your code before deploying it on the TerraBot.
-Follow the instructions to get started with the simulator and also to log into your raspberry pi.
+Since access to the actual greenhouse is somewhat limited, and things can take a long time, we have provided a simulator so that you can test your code before deploying it on the actual hardware.

-The simulator works in a way almost identical to the three node process which will run when your code is uploaded to the raspberry pi.
-The code for your agent and the TerraBot node is the exact same as it would be on the pi.
-However, instead of having an arduino node, the simulator comes with a farduino (fake arduino) node that mimics the actions of the arduino node.
-This difference should in no way affect how your code operates and should not be (significantly) noticeable from the perspective of your node.
+The simulator uses the same ROS topics as, and works in a way almost identical to, the Arduino node.
+The code for your agent and the TerraBot node is the exact same as it would be on the Raspberry Pi.
+However, instead of having an Arduino node, the simulator comes with a farduino (fake Arduino) node that mimics the actions of the Arduino node.
+This difference should in no way affect how your code operates and should not be (significantly) noticeable from the perspective of your agent node.

+We are working to try to get the ranges of the sensors, the nominal values, and the rate of change of the sensors, to match the real world.
+The values are approximate, however, so you should not assume that the real world and the simulator will behave exactly the same.

 ### Getting Started ###